-Toronto Queer Arts Festival
+Toronto Queer Arts & Culture Festival

-(formerly Queer West Fest)
+(also known as Queer West Fest)

 Friday June 13 to Tuesday June 24th, 2008